 Turkey is one of the best countries in Europe for a family beach holiday.
 The combination of warm shallow water on most southern beaches, excellent resort infrastructure, and historically interesting day trips within easy reach makes it hard to beat.
 Here are the beaches and towns that consistently deliver for families.

 What makes Ölüdeniz special for families is the range of things to do beyond just lying on the sand.
-The signature activity is tandem paragliding from Babadağ Mountain, which delivers a bird’s-eye view of the entire lagoon.
+The signature activity is tandem paragliding from Babadağ Mountain, which delivers a bird’s-eye view similar to the famous Cappadocia hot air balloon experience but over water instead of fairy chimneys.
 For younger ones, paddleboard rentals in the calm lagoon waters are relaxed and safe.
 Daily boat trips are a highlight here.
 They are the only way to reach nearby Butterfly Valley and several hidden coves that are completely cut off by the surrounding cliffs and have no road access.

 - Best for: All ages, adventure seekers, photography